Published: May 16, 2018

 Let's convert the list into one tibble.
 The code below looks ugly but it's relatively easy to follow.

-to "pull out" the main list from tr_data
+pluck to "pull out" the main list from tr_datamap2_dfget_page.
+Now we're

 going to take those eleven urls and pass them as the second item to